-The Applied Bioengineering (AB) concentration for the Rice University Masters of Bioengineering (MBE) degree is a flexible curriculum for students pursuing careers in academia, medicine or related fields.
+The Applied Bioengineering (AB) concentration for the Rice University Master of Bioengineering (MBE) degree is a flexible curriculum for students pursuing careers in academia, medicine or related fields.
 This concentration can be further enhanced with a course-based or research-based specialization.

 Upon completing the MBE degree, students pursuing the Applied Bioengineering concentration requirements will be able to:

 - Apply and integrate advanced knowledge of Bioengineering topics in at least one of the following areas: Biomaterials, Biofabrication & Mechanobiology, Biomedical Imaging & Instrumentation, Cellular, Molecular and Genome Engineering & Synthetic Biology, and Computational and Theoretical Bioengineering and Biophysics.

 - Apply knowledge from engineering and other disciplines to identify, formulate, and solve novel and complex problems that require advanced knowledge in bioengineering.

 - Select and apply quantitative analytic techniques to analyze bioengineering data.

 If you have additional questions about the Applied Bioengineering concentration, we encourage you to visit our page of Frequently Asked Questions (FAQ) or the Rice University General Announcements for the Masters of Bioengineering (MBE) degree.

 Both MBE concentrations require prerequisite courses to ensure students are prepared for graduate-level courses in bioengineering.
 Prerequisite courses for both MBE concentrations are:

 - Physiology (or equivalent, 3 credit hours)

 - Cell Biology (or equivalent, 3 credit hours)